diffusion-tractography/diffusion-tractography.github.io/_sources/pages/main.md

 ## Data

 We would recommend following the tutorial with the data we have provided.
 This is because we have used a fake diffusion scan (known as a phantom) which will be quick to run on everyones computers.
-Please download it from the following link: *** LINK ***
+Please download it from the following link: https://github.com/diffusion-tractography/diffusion-tractography.github.io/tree/main/DATA/DTI_coding_task

 ---